raspberrypilearning/turtle-tracker/en/step_2.md

 --- /task ---

 --- task ---
-Then add code to move the turtle to it's starting position, at the bottom left of the stage, when the green flag is clicked:
+Then add code to move the turtle to it's starting position, at the bottom left of the Stage, when the green flag is clicked:

 ```blocks3
 when green flag clicked